-Freddie Mac's results of its Primary Mortgage Market Survey® shows that "With both the unemployment rate and mortgage rate below four percent and near historic lows,
+Freddie Mac's results of its Primary Mortgage Market Survey® shows that "The 30-year fixed-rate mortgage rate saw little change again this week and averaged just

 We won't sell, bend, break or abuse your email address.